-Many years after chocolate was first introduced to the Spanish monarchy and failed to steal their approval, Cortez dared to present then King Charles V with the newfound harvest from the New World and this made all people want chocolate for love in the future.
+Many years after chocolate was first introduced to the Spanish monarchy and failed to seal their approval, Cortez dared to present King Charles V with the newfound harvest from the New World and this made all people want chocolate for love in the future.

-The bittersweet taste of the cocoa inspired very little support from its drinkers until Cortez blew the world away with a discovery that, when mixed with sugar and milk, along with many other sweeteners and spices, chocolate can become very enticing!
-The concoction was so revered in the high courts that chocolate was reserved only for the nobility, and the Spanish refused to share this delicacy with any other nation.
+The bittersweet taste of the cocoa bean inspired very little support from its drinkers until Cortez blew the world away with a discovery that, when mixed with sugar and milk, along with many other sweeteners and spices made chocolate become very enticing!
+The concoction was so revered in the high courts that chocolate was reserved only for the nobility and the Spanish refused to share this delicacy with any other nation.

-Dominican Friars who used to process the revered beans finally let the secret out in 1544 and soon took Europe by storm.
+Dominican Friars who used to process the revered beans finally let the secret out in 1544 and chocolate for love soon took Europe by storm.

 Chocolate was introduced to France when Spanish Princess Maria Theresa married Louis XIV of France.
-As an engagement gift, she gave her fiancé a box of ornately decorated chocolates which took the French by the heart.
+As an engagement gift, she gave her fiancé a box of ornately decorated chocolates which the French took to their heart.
 Their marriage must have been made in chocolate heaven because it was said that King Louis made love twice a day with his wife.

 From mistake to Praline